arinal/imgrement-proto/README.md

 As usual, write request at low sector number is just updating metadata.
 The real meat happen at the last write request.
 It is consisted of 3 deltas with 4KB each.

 ## What next?
 You can try by yourself, deleting a document with known sector numbers and bring it back again.
-You can read Understanding Linux Kernel and Linux Device Driver if you wanna extend your knowledge.
+You can read "Understanding Linux Kernel" and "Linux Device Driver" if you wanna extend your knowledge about Linux driver and kernels.